slash2009/XWMM/README.md

 Zernable created an "unofficial" version of XWMM for Frodo.
 Most of the functionality of the Eden version is working including editing of movie, TV and music metadata.

-Features not yet working
+Features not yet working Todo list:

-    Changing artwork
+[] -Changing artwork

-    Managing movie sets, genres and actors (although these can be changed on a per movie/TV/music basis) The "Files" tab
+[] -Managing movie sets, genres and actors (although these can be changed on a per movie/TV/music basis)

+[] -The "Files" tab

 I have tested these changes under Firefox, Chrome and Opera and all features are functional.
 I have no way of testing Internet Explorer or Safari.